 Majors & Minor

-A bachelor of science in Nutrition, Dietetics and Food Sciences focuses on the scientific, economic, and social aspects of food production and consumption.
-Due to increased public awareness of the impact of food choices on short-term and long-term health, there is a greater demand for professionals in this field.
+The major and minor degrees offered by the Department of Nutrition, Dietetics and Food Sciences focus on the scientific, economic, and social aspects of food production, consumption and relationships to nutrtion and health.
+Due to increased public awareness of the impact of food choices on short-term and long-term health, there is a greater demand for professionals in these fields.

 Nutrition Science Major